shaunak97/Pastry-Protocol/README.md

     SHAUNAK SOMPURA, UFID: 9911-2362

+HOW TO RUN:

+1) Navigate to the folder with the file project3.fsx
+2) Run the following command on the terminal:

+       dotnet fsi --langversion:preview project3.fsx <numNodes> <numRequests>

 WHAT IS RUNNING:

   The program forms an overlay network of nodes with numNode number of Pastry nodes.
 A unique nodeId is created for each node along with a table that stores the leafset, neighbourhood set and the routing table.
-The program is able to perform routing through the nodes and return the number of hops required to reach the destination.
-The program ends when each nodes completes the numRequests number of requests and the average hop count is the output.
+The program is able to form a connection between the nodes in the shortest number of hops possible and returns the number of hops required to reach the destination.
+The program ends when each nodes completes the numRequests number of requests and the average number of hops it takes to route a message is printed as output.

 PROGRAM INPUTS: